formula38/terra-forms/SAFE_SPACES/BOA_beta_v3/README.md

-Here’s your enhanced and tailored `README.md` for the **CMMC-Compliant AWS Infrastructure**.
+Here's your enhanced and tailored `README.md` for the **CMMC-Compliant AWS Infrastructure**.
 It includes diagrams and highlights how the infrastructure aligns with **CMMC** requirements:

 ---